Namespaces

 view : String -> Html ()

-If you find it tedious to have to fully qualify the div
+If you find it tedious to have to fully qualify the div and span functions

-module. the import line would read
+from the Html module. the import line would read

 import Html exposing (Html, div, span)